Code-Institute-Submissions/MaksimB96-PP5_E-Com.2/README.md

 ### Python Validation

-CI Python linter used here to validate my views
+CI Python linter used here to validate my views, due to time constraints on resubmission, full screenshots not available, however views/modelss aand forms triple checked to make sure that the fall in line with pep standards

 <details><summary>Home</summary>
 <img src="docs/validation/python/home-view.png">